The fundamental theorem of asset pricing, the hedging problem and maximal claims in financial markets with short sales prohibitions: The hedging problem and maximal claims

 \subsubsection{Replication}

 A question that remains open, however, is whether there exists a characterization of contingent claims that can be perfectly replicated.
-In this regard we have the following result analogous to the one proven by Ansel and Stricker in \cite{anselstricker} (see also Theorems 5.8.1 and 5.8.4 in \cite{KS}). \begin{teor} Suppose $\mathcal{M}_{sup}(S)\neq\emptyset$.
-For a nonnegative random variable $f$ measurable with respect to $\mathcal{F}_T$ the following statements are equivalent. \begin{itemize} \item[(i)] $f=x+(H\cdot S)_T$ with $x$ constant and $H\in\mathcal{A}$ such that $(H\cdot S)$ is an $R^*$-martingale for some $R^*\in \mathcal{M}_{sup}(S)$. \item[(ii)] There exists $R^*\in \mathcal{M}_{sup}(S)$ such that \end{itemize} \end{teor} \begin{proof} That (i) implies (ii) follows from the fact that $(H\cdot S)$ is a $Q$-supermartingale starting at 0 for all $Q\in \mathcal{M}_{sup}(S)$ (see Lemma \ref{lemma2}).
-To prove that (ii) implies (i) we define for all $t$ in $[0,T]$
+In this regard we have the following result analogous to the one proven by Ansel and Stricker in \cite{anselstricker}; see also Theorems 5.8.1 and 5.8.4 in~\cite{KS}.